dribdat/docs/docs/contribute.md

 - `/hackathon.json`

+Or like this for another sprint, which is how we call our events:

+- `/api/event/<EVENT ID>/hackathon.json`

-For just basic information and projects from the current or another event:
+For basic information and projects in the current sprint:

 - `/api/event/current/info.json`
 - `/api/event/<EVENT ID>/info.json`